Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 00005d98      noreturn
 ```

-Otherwise, it dynamically will load the shared library from a memfd
+Otherwise, if not a standalone executable and is instead a shared library, the binary dynamically will load the shared library from a memfd

 First it creates a memfd